 Comparing the Entities in a Group

 It is not always enough to just add up the individual entities to get your group consolidation reports.
-There are times when you need to compare and contrast.
-You want to see them side by side to show what is similar and what is different.
+For instance, there are times when you need to compare and contrast.
+In these cases, you want to see them side by side to show what is similar and what is different.
 Calxa has report templates built-in ready for you to view the Profit & Loss statements or the Balance Sheets with one column for each entity.
 You can choose to include every entity in the group or just a subset of them.
 For example, you could show just one region.

 Summarising the Entities in a Consolidated Group

 Good, flexible reporting is about viewing the same information in different ways.
-People in different parts of the group have different perspectives.
-For board members and senior managers, summary information is especially important.
+Consider that people in different parts of the group have different perspectives.
+For example, for board members and senior managers, summary information is especially important.
 They need the right amount of information to be able to make decisions and to account for their responsibilities.
 What they do not want, is to drown in detail.

 For this reason, Calxa includes a summary report showing just one line per organisation.
+To use this, look for the Business Unit income and Expense Summary template.
 It includes budgets and actuals for the selected month and year to date.
 From this the reader can easily see which companies are on target and where there might be problems.
 Identifying this information quickly enables them to focus their energies on the important problems.